 Limited self-service copying is available in the LLIRC.
-Smoking is prohibited.

 (ii) Virtual Law Library. - The LLIRC maintains a "Virtual Law Library," accessible on the Executive Office for Immigration Review website at www.justice.gov/eoir.
 The Virtual Law Library serves as a comprehensive repository of immigration-related law and information for use by the general public.